oVirt/ovirt-site/source/lhornyak/ideas-for-backend-clustering.html.md

 wiki_last_updated: 2013-09-09
 ---

+# ideas for backend clustering

+## outdated

+<big>this page is not maintained and outdated, at the time of writing this, there is no plan for clustering the engine for failover or load balancing</big>

-# Ideas for backend clustering
+## Ideas for backend clustering

 ### Problems of backend clustering